You are here

-A: The ACT or SAT Test must be taken before our application deadline of Dec.
-1 for consideration.
-GPA is considered at the time of application/receipt of the official high school transcript (the end of a student's junior year of high school).
+A: The ACT or SAT Test must be taken before the end of December for consideration.
+GPA is considered at the time of application/receipt of the official high school transcript (generally at the end of your junior year).

 Q: Does UMD combine multiple admissions scholarships?

 A: Students may only qualify for one scholarship from the Office of Admissions including RaiseMe.
 If you are eligible for a UMD Scholarship worth more than what you have earned on RaiseMe, we will award you the larger scholarship.
 Scholarships from outside of the university may be combined with your admissions merit scholarship.
 (For scholarships that are awarded outside of the Office of Admissions, we encourage you to inquire how it may affect your merit award).